jordanaustin/BurntToast/README.md

 # BurntToast
-Android style JavaScript toasts.
-Oh and it's responsive.
+Android style JavaScript toasts, with zero dependancies.
+Oh and it's responsive!

 On mobile (small screens) BurntToast goes from a full width bar at the bottom of the screen (sometimes called a snackbar) to an auto-width toast on larger screens.